leandrosfj/Game_Store_BR/README.md

-# Game_Store_BR
+# Game Store BR

-> Implementation of a registration system with seller, buyer, products,  payment methods and transactions
+## Implementation of a registration system with seller, buyer, products,  payment methods and transactions

->> To Do: Formatar impressões de acordo com padrões tabelados.
+> To Do: Formatar impressões de acordo com padrões tabelados.

-//TODO: Tratar exceções de tipo de variável inseridas nas opções dos menus.
+> To Do: Tratar exceções de tipo de variável inseridas nas opções dos menus.

-//TODO: Validar formatos de CPF, CNPJ.
+> To Do: Validar formatos de CPF, CNPJ.